supervisely/docs/enterprise/installation/README.md

 ## Pre-requirements

-Before you start installation of Supervisely to your host, please make sure your server meets the hardware & software requirements below.
+Before you start the installation of Supervisely to your host, please make sure your server meets the hardware & software requirements below.

 ### Hardware

-The minimum hardware requirements are as following:
+The minimum hardware requirements are as follows:

  - CPU: 4 vCPUs / cores
  - Memory: 8 GB RAM